 Step 5: Pealing to get the Kernel

 One of the most important activities in the entire areca nut processing is this step.
 The raw fruit has to be pealed in order to get its kernel.
 This has to be done within a day or two after harvesting.
 Otherwise, the cutting will not be easy at all.
 Since it is a heavy and intensive manual work, you need a minimum of 7-8 people working for an entire day to peal the arecanut raw fruits of 14-15 gunny bags (800-900 kgs).
-I've seen people working up to 12 hrs a day with little break in between continuously.
-But, I still feel the amount they get per day is very less (between Rs.150-200).
+And it is truly appreciated at this technology era, the labours enjoy working together like a family with full dedication of 12 hours every day and earn daily wages of RS 150-200.

 Step 6: Boiling the kernel